The Library is committed to engaging with its readers and visitors to find ways of improving services and increase satisfaction to visitor feedback.

 3. Managing breaches of the Reader and Visitor Code of Conduct or Library Regulation 2010

 The State Library of NSW Reader and Visitor Code of Conduct outlines the conduct expected from readers and visitors, both on site and when interacting with the State Library online.
 This includes interactions with Library staff during the complaint handling process.
-The Library’s policy on the Use of the State Library Under Library Regulation 2018, provides guidelines for staff on managing breaches of the Reader and Visitor Code of Conduct or the Library Regulation 2010.
+The Library’s Policy on Exclusions and Directions to Leave provides guidelines for staff on managing breaches of the Reader and Visitor Code of Conduct or the Library Regulation 2010.

 The NSW Ombudsman has further resources on managing unreasonable conduct by readers making a complaint [available at www.ombo.nsw.gov.au]